 “The phase I trial of this combination is currently well underway and I look forward to the results.”

 “Cancer’s ability to evolve and become drug-resistant is the cause of the vast majority of deaths from the disease.
-We plan to counter that ability with the world’s first ‘Darwinian’ drug discovery program within our Centre for Cancer Drug Discovery, dedicated to creating a new generation of anti-evolution treatments.
+We plan to counter that ability with the world’s first ‘Darwinian’ drug discovery program within our Center for Cancer Drug Discovery, dedicated to creating a new generation of anti-evolution treatments.

 “Our new MPS1 inhibitor is a great example of a drug that seeks to outsmart cancer by blocking off a key evolutionary escape route, and in doing so we believe it can breathe new life into a chemotherapy that had ceased to be effective.”